 It’s about this time when folks ask “what about dried molasses?”
 Well, there is a bunch of information on the web about dried molasses killing and or displacing ants, including fire ants.
 Look at the research carefully and make an informed decision.

-The whales, baby seals, owls, and almost every other living thing has its own support group.
+The whales, baby seals, owls, and almost every other living thing has their own support group.
 I, however, do not belong to any of these groups.
 As of late, this has started to trouble me.
 My thought is to start a support group for the fire ant.
 Before you start gathering the tar and feathers, I invite you to take a look at this link.